Frogush/you-really-need-this/README.md

 - Subtitle and button aligned using Flexbox.

 #### 🎴 Lots Section
-- CSS Grid layout with responsive wrapping of cards.
+- CSS Flex layout with responsive wrapping of cards.
 - Semantic card components using `<article>`, `<h3>`, and `<p>`.
 - Hover overlay and descriptions included.